VPNs

 There are some special VPN protocols created by different VPN services to improve performance.
 Most are built off the existing protocols we have discussed above.
 They include the following.

 • NordWhisper: NordWhisper is a recent addition that is all about keeping your private conversations really private.
 It’s based on the same tech that powers secure messaging apps like Signal, and it’s meant for encrypting voice and text communication.
-It’s still pretty new and mostly aimed at people who need strong privacy in messaging, like journalists or activists—or anyone who just wants to keep their chats locked down.

 • Chameleon: Chameleon is VyprVPN’s answer to internet censorship.
 It hides VPN traffic so that it doesn’t look like VPN traffic at all, which helps it sneak past strict firewalls in places where VPNs usually get blocked.
 It’s a solid option if you’re in a country with heavy restrictions, though it’s not the fastest out there.
 Still, it works when others might not.